redhousestudio/redhousestudio.github.io/terms.md

 <p>&nbsp;</p>
 <a name="session-media"></a>
 #### <strong>Session media</strong>
 Session media will only be released when full payment for the session is received.
 Once session media has been turned over to the Client RedHouse is no longer expected to maintain a backup copy of the session unless other arrangements have been made in writing.
-We recommend that each Client make a back-up copy of the sessions immediately.
-Session materials left beyond 56 days due to non-payment become the property of RedHouse.
+We recommend that each Client make a back-up copy of the session media immediately.
+Session media left beyond 56 days due to non-payment become the property of RedHouse.

 All session files are deleted from RedHouse hard drives 90 days after session completion unless otherwise specified.
 Please bring a backup storage device if you require your recordings.
 RedHouse is not responsible for any unrecoverable data or software/hardware issues on your side.